I have given several interviews that tell about my writing experience. Here's one.

 Sheron: I submitted a synopsis and first three chapters to Baen Books…and waited…and waited.
 I wrote them eight months later saying that I was going to submit elsewhere.
 They wrote that they wanted to see the whole manuscript.
 They were interested.
+It was exciting.
 I took a month to put a bright polish on it and sent it out…and waited.
 I got discouraged, but I still kept writing and rewriting my other books.
 My beta readers loved the stories and got impatient that I hadn't published.
 I told them, “Easy for you to say.”
 They had no idea.
-A year later, I was at a writers' conference and I mentioned how angry I was that I hadn’t heard a word– not even a cold cruel form rejection from Baen.
+A year later, I was at a writers' conference, and I mentioned how angry I was that I hadn’t heard a word– not even a cold cruel form rejection from Baen.
 My fellow writer turned to me and said, “Didn’t you hear that Jim Baen died?”
 Well, no, I hadn’t heard and wasn’t that a poor excuse for not responding.

 So when Amazon said they would publish my book at no charge, and I could put it up and sell it on Amazon without any deaths involved, I jumped at the chance…and became an Indie author.
 No agent needed.

 Interviewer: What are you working on at the moment / next?